Chapter 8

 //x has y's original value, and y has x's original value

-We can complete the verification by adding logic blocks after assignment statements, being careful to update all we know (without using the _old value) by the end of each block:
+We can complete the verification by adding proof blocks after assignment statements, being careful to update all we know (without using the Old value) by the end of each block:

 //the original values of both inputs